 The University of Missouri has a uniform minimum admissions policy for freshman applicants to its four campuses.
 A student can prepare to enter any one of the campuses by taking the core courses described below.
 For certain programs, however, the student should take additional courses.
 Applicants who have completed the required core courses are admitted on the basis of their rank in the high school class and performance on standardized examinations such as the American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT).

-Regular admission of first-time college students (entering freshmen) requires completion of at least 17 units of credit (1 unit = 1 year in class) as follows:
+Regular admission of first-time college students (entering freshmen) you must complete a minimum of 17 units (one unit = one year) of the following coursework: